kwanLeeFrmVi/mcp-graphql/README.md

 The server provides two main tools:

-1. **introspect-schema**: This tool retrieves the GraphQL schema.
-Use this first if you don't have access to the schema as a resource.
-This uses either the local schema file or an introspection query.
+1. **introspect-schema**: Retrieve the GraphQL schema using either the local schema file or an introspection query.
+   You can pass an optional `headers` argument (a JSON object) to include additional HTTP headers for this request.

 2. **query-graphql**: Execute GraphQL queries against the endpoint.
 By default, mutations are disabled unless `ALLOW_MUTATIONS` is set to `true`.
+   You can pass an optional `headers` argument (a JSON object) to include additional HTTP headers for this request.

 3. **mutation-graphql**: Execute GraphQL mutation operations against the endpoint.
 Requires `ALLOW_MUTATIONS` to be enabled.
+   You can pass an optional `headers` argument (a JSON object) to include additional HTTP headers for this request.

 ## Installation